 I also borrowed methods from fisheries statistics to count how many drunk drivers were on the road (just counting arrests mostly measures degree of enforcement, not number of drunk drivers) and analzyed the impact of a tax increase on alcohol sales for Alaska’s Advisory Board on Alcohol and Drug Abuse.

-My most recent work at the Idaho National Laboratory, not yet published, compared the Big Five personality profiles of computer programmers with the population at large.
+Some of my recent work at the Idaho National Laboratory, not yet published, compared the Big Five personality profiles of computer programmers with the population at large.